slaleye/sassyapp/README.md

 # sassyapp
 Boilerplate with Gulp file to watch and reload your Sass based app on a live server.
-Automagically reloads your server and transpile Sass to CSS
+Automagically reloads your server and transpile Sass to CSS.

+# Requirements
+* NodeJs
+* npm

 # Installation
 * Clone files to a folder